-Spray dough with water then pop them into the oven.
-This will create steam while baking and make the crust thick and crispy.
-Skip this step if you prefer a thin and crispy crust.
 Bake for 20 to 25 minutes until the buns have puffed up and are slightly browned on top (adjust baking time accordingly as every oven is different).
 Remove from oven.
 Serve warm.

 The interior structure of this cheese bread is super soft.
 It also springs back when pressed.
 I devoured three of them already (actually four I think) by the time this picture was taken.
 The breads are best served warm.
 After about half a day the crust will become soft.
 Gently toast them in the toaster oven for a couple of minutes and they will become as if they are freshly baked in the oven!

 This batch was made with shredded organic parmesan cheese and without any powdered cheese.
-I didn’t mist the dough as I wanted a thinner crust.
-They looked a bit like cheese tea biscuits.

 Tapioca flour sometimes is labelled as tapioca starch in Asian grocery stores.
 The ones that I found were products of Thailand or Vietnam.